svozniuk/java-interviews/README.md

 A collection of Java interview questions and answers to them.
 The questions were gathered all around the Internet.

-Some answers are just copy pasted from official Java documentation, some from Stackoverflow.
-Most of the answers are written by the authors
+The answers are partly written by the commiters, partly copy-pasted from all possible sources.